So you are thinking about adding livestock to your homestead?

 Once you have decided on those two important questions, there are other things to consider.
 How much land will you need?
 Will you need special tools or skills to raise the animal?
 Do you have the proper feed and water containers?
 Do you have access to the proper feed specific to the animal?
 And probably one that most people overlook.
 Do you have access to a large animal vet?
 Some vets will only treat dogs and cats, so you will need to make sure that you have one that can get to you in a reasonable time frame in case of emergency and what it will cost.
 You will also want to find out if there are any preventative practices you can do to help your animal stay healthy.
 For instance, DE (diatomaceous earth) can be given in feed to some animals to prevent parasite infections.

 Now I am sure you are thinking that I am being a little extreme.
 But please understand that this is coming from years of not doing this when considering an animal.
 Unfortunately, we did none of this, which made raising our first set of animals heartbreaking and extremely expensive.
-If someone had placed this questions in front of us when we got started and we had answered truthfully, our journey with livestock would have been less stressful.
+If someone had placed these questions in front of us when we got started and we had answered truthfully, our journey with livestock would have been less stressful.
 With that being said, we have done our best to share our experience with you here on this web site and our YouTube channel.
 If you find yourself with a question that is not answered on the many pages of this website or on any of the videos that we have shared, shoot us an email and we will do our best to get you the answer.
 For more in depth information, click on the animal below you would like to learn more about.